DARPA-ASKEM/program-milestones/6-month-milestone/evaluation/scenario_2/ta_1/README.md

 SIDARTHE-MIT_a.json: is the MIT un-annotated py-ascet from the code version b

+SKEMA_SIDARTHE_PN.json: This is the extraction of the equations to the PN done by SKEMA, it is a full PN.

 ## Initial Conditions and Parameters

 SIDARTHE-ic-unit1.json: is the initial concentrations for the unit tests